tidyverse/tidyverse.org/content/blog/tidyclust-0-1-0/index.md

 </div>

 We have arbitrarily set the number of clusters to 4 above.
 If we wanted to figure out what values would be "optimal," we would have to fit multiple models.
-We can do this with [`tune_cluster()`](https://rdrr.io/pkg/tidyclust/man/tune_cluster.html); to make use of this function, though, we first need to use [`tune()`](https://hardhat.tidymodels.org/reference/tune.html) to specify that `num_clusters` is the argument we want to try with multiple values
+We can do this with [`tune_cluster()`](https://rdrr.io/pkg/tidyclust/man/tune_cluster.html); to make use of this function, though, we first need to use [`tune()`](https://hardhat.tidymodels.org/reference/tune.html) to specify that `num_clusters` is the argument we want to try with multiple values.

 <div class="highlight">